FStarLang/FStar/INSTALL.md

         $ make -C examples/hello fs

-5. You can try out the full regression suite, but keep in mind that things might fail because of timeouts if your machine is not sufficiently powerful.
+5. You can try verifying all the examples, but keep in mind that things might fail because of timeouts if your machine is not sufficiently powerful.